hoangsvit/eplus.dev/cm7fz3ztk000009jjf6vk1vzy.md

     --location=us-central1
 ```

 5. Add the repository section into your pom.xml.
-Be sure not to copy the outer &lt;repositories&gt; tag from the output.
+Be sure not to copy the outer <repositories> tag from the output.

 6. Change the ID of the newly added repository to "central" to ensure each repository entry has a unique ID.

 Example: (your project names will be different in your URLs)